-Turning waste into resources: measures to reduce, reuse and recycle waste raw materials that are used and the waste that originates:
+Turning waste into resources: measures to reduce, reuse and recycle waste

 Waste is managed with a focus on prevention, reuse, recycling, and recovery, in that order.
 This approach ensures proper treatment of any waste that must be sent for disposal, supporting the sustainable operation of the photovoltaic plant.
 Measures implemented by FRV include: